-Heavy menstrual bleeding and clotting are common problems for women.
-When a woman soaks through a single pad or a tampon an hour for several hours or more, or she bleeds for more than a week and a half each month, she has menorrhagia.
-She is considered to have hypermenorrhagia if she soaks through two or more pads or tampons an hour.
+Menorrhagia, or heavy menstrual bleeding, causes women to soak through a single pad or tampon in a single hour for several hours or more.
+It also includes situations when a woman bleeds for more than a week and a half each month.
+You are considered to have hypermenorrhagia if you soak through two or more pads or tampons an hour.

-Excessive menstrual bleeding of this nature can be very troubling and, as any woman knows who has experienced it, terribly inconvenient.
-In fact, menorrhagia is so difficult to manage that it is a leading cause of elective hysterectomy.
-However, the underlying cause of heavy periods is frequently hormonal and/or nutritional imbalance resulting from factors related to diet, lifestyle and stress.
+The underlying cause of heavy periods is frequently hormonal and/or nutritional imbalance related to diet, lifestyle and/or stress.
 This means that in many cases, heavy menstrual bleeding, like most other menstrual irregularities, can often be relieved without surgery.

 Your heavy periods: is there a pattern?

 Nearly all women experience heavy bleeding at some point.
-If your periods are on the heavy side but fall into a pattern on a cyclical basis, this type of bleeding may actually be normal for you.
+If your periods are on the heavy side but fall into a pattern on a cyclical basis, this type of bleeding may actually be normal, if annoying and uncomfortable, for you.
 If you have some irregularities in your flow that disappear the following month, it’s likely that nothing too serious going on, though you should be assessed for possible pregnancy.

 In general, one or two “odd” periods a year is considered normal.
-But if you experience excessive menstrual bleeding for two consecutive months, or if your periods are heavy, ongoing and erratic, it would be wise to check in with your health-care provider.
+But if you experience excessive menstrual bleeding for two consecutive months, or if your periods are heavy, ongoing and erratic, check in with your health-care provider.

 Signs and symptoms associated with menorrhagia and hypermenorrhagia include: